Ferranti Argus: Blue Envoy, hearing aid computer

 The original concept for the computer was developed as part of the Blue Envoy missile project.
 This was a very long-range surface-to-air missile system with a range on the order of 200 miles.
-To reach these ranges, the missile was "lofted" in a nearly vertical trajectory at launch, flying as quickly as possible to high altitude where it suffered less drag during the long cruise toward the target.
-During the vertical climb, the missile's radar would not be able to see the target, so during this period it was command guided from the ground.
+To reach these ranges, the missile was "lofted" in a nearly vertical trajectory at launch, flying as quickly as possible to high altitude where it suffered less drag during the subsequent long cruise toward the target.
+During the vertical climb, the missile's internal radar would not be able to see the target, so during this period it was command guided from the ground.

 Argus began as a system to read the radar data, compute the required trajectory, and send that to the missile in-flight.
 The system not only had to develop the trajectory, but also directly controlled the control surfaces of the missile and thus had a complete control feedback system.
 Development was carried out by Maurice Gribble at Ferranti's Automation Division in Wythenshawe starting in 1956.
-The system used the new OC71 transistors from Mullard, originally designed for use in hearing aids.
+The system used OC71 transistors from Mullard, originally designed for use in hearing aids.
 They could only be run at the low speed of 25 kHz, but this was enough for the task.

 Blue Envoy was cancelled in 1957 as part of the sweeping 1957 Defence White Paper.
 Ferranti decided to continue the development of the computer for other uses.
 During a visit by Prince Philip, Duke of Edinburgh in November 1957, they set up a system with an automotive headlamp connected to a handle that could be moved by hand to shine at any point on a wall, while the computer attempted to move a second headlamp to lay on the same spot on the wall.